jieyu11/AtlStaveQAInfraRedAnalysis/ThermalImpedanceQA/README.md

 # ITk Stave Impedance Quality Control

-This code takes an IR image (in the CSV format) of a stave as the input and outputs the thermal impedances of paths between the cooling pipe and the surface in selected regions.
+This code takes an IR image (in the CSV format) of a stave and outputs the thermal impedances of the thermal heat paths between the cooling pipe and the surface in selected regions.

 ## Dependencies
-* Anaconda (for pytest, numpy, configparsers etc.)
+* Anaconda 3 (for pytest, numpy, configparsers etc.)
 * OpenCV

 ## Installation